 In other words, looking at the map grid, each row and column must have different coloured houses and different coloured teddies.

-How could these sixteen households be organised on the map now?
+There are 16 different ways to combine the teddies and houses.
+How could these 16 households be organised on the map now?
 Remember that in each row and column there must be both different coloured houses and teddies.

 Now, look back at what you have done and ask yourself some of these questions: